Former Students Remember Professor Janet Headley

 Why Study Art History

 What art historians do, primarily, is to explain why a work of art looks as it does.
-We use both the evidence of the work itself and information from many other disciplines to answer this question.
+Art historians use both the evidence of the work itself and information from many other disciplines to answer this question.
 As a result our students learn to be visually attentive, think critically and creatively (across disciplines), research effectively, argue forcefully, and write well.
 All of these are skills that transfer directly to any professional endeavor.